Generic Name: Sotalol hydrochloride

-Although there are no adequate and well-controlled studies in pregnant women, Sotalol hydrochloride has been shown to cross the placenta, and is found in amniotic fluid.
+Although there are no adequate and well-controlled studies in pregnant women, Sotalol HCl has been shown to cross the placenta, and is found in amniotic fluid.
 There has been a report of subnormal birth weight with Sotalol.
-Therefore, Sotalol (AF) should be used during pregnancy only if the potential benefit outweighs the potential risk.
+Therefore, Sotalol hydrochloride should be used during pregnancy only if the potential benefit outweighs the potential risk.

-In an unblinded multicenter trial of 25 patients with SVT and/or VT receiving daily doses of 30, 90 and 210 mg/m2 with dosing every 8 hours for a total of 9 doses, no Torsades de Pointes or other serious new arrhythmias were observed.
+In an unblinded multicenter trial of 25 patients with SVT and/or VT receiving daily doses of 30, 90 and 210 mg/m2 with dosing every 8 hours for a total of 9 doses, no torsade de pointes or other serious new arrhythmias were observed.
 One (1) patient, receiving 30 mg/m2 daily, was discontinued because of increased frequency of sinus pauses/bradycardia.
 Additional cardiovascular AEs were seen at the 90 and 210 mg/m2 daily dose levels.
 They included QT prolongations (2 patients), sinus pauses/bradycardia (1 patient), increased severity of atrial flutter and reported chest pain (1 patient).
 Values for QTc ≥ 525 msec were seen in 2 patients at the 210 mg/m2 daily dose level.
-Serious adverse events including death, Torsades de Pointes, other proarrhythmias, high-degree A-V blocks and bradycardia have been reported in infants and/or children.
+Serious adverse events including death, torsade de pointes, other proarrhythmias, high-degree A-V blocks and bradycardia have been reported in infants and/or children.

 Potential Adverse Effects

 Foreign marketing experience with Sotalol hydrochloride shows an adverse experience profile similar to that described above from clinical trials.
-Voluntary reports since introduction also include rare reports of: emotional liability, slightly clouded sensorium, incoordination, vertigo, paralysis, thrombocytopenia, eosinophilia, leukopenia, photosensitivity reaction, fever, pulmonary edema, hyperlipidemia, myalgia, pruritis, alopecia.
+Voluntary reports since introduction include rare reports (less than one report per 10,000 patients) of: emotional lability, slightly clouded sensorium, incoordination, vertigo, paralysis, thrombocytopenia, eosinophilia, leukopenia, photosensitivity reaction, fever, pulmonary edema, hyperlipidemia, myalgia, pruritis, alopecia.

-Intentional or accidental overdosage with Sotalol has rarely resulted in death.
+Intentional or accidental overdosage with Sotalol hydrochloride has rarely resulted in death.

 Symptoms and Treatment of Overdosage

 The most common signs to be expected are bradycardia, congestive heart failure, hypotension, bronchospasm and hypoglycemia.
-In cases of massive intentional overdosage (2 to 16 grams) of Sotalol the following clinical findings were seen: hypotension, bradycardia, cardiac asystole, prolongation of QT interval, Torsade de Pointes, ventricular tachycardia, and premature ventricular complexes.
-If overdosage occurs, therapy with Sotalol (AF) should be discontinued and the patient observed closely.
+In cases of massive intentional overdosage (2 to 16 grams) of Sotalol hydrochloride the following clinical findings were seen: hypotension, bradycardia, cardiac asystole, prolongation of QT interval, torsade de pointes, ventricular tachycardia, and premature ventricular complexes.
+If overdosage occurs, therapy with Sotalol should be discontinued and the patient observed closely.
 Because of the lack of protein binding, hemodialysis is useful for reducing Sotalol plasma concentrations.
 Patients should be carefully observed until QT intervals are normalized and the heart rate returns to levels >50 bpm.
-The occurrence of hypotension following an overdose may be associated with an initial slow drug elimination phase (half life of 30 hours) thought to be due to a temporary reduction of renal function caused by the hypotension.
+The occurrence of hypotension following an overdose may be associated with an initial slow drug elimination phase (half-life of 30 hours) thought to be due to a temporary reduction of renal function caused by hypotension.
 In addition, if required, the following therapeutic measures are suggested: